 Anita Noone has been a resident of San Diego County since 1979, and moved to Valley Center in late 2014.
 She is a Feldenkrais Method(R) teacher who enjoys helping people with mobility and pain issues learn to move better and more more comfortably.
 Her hobbies include hiking, running, biking, and gardening.

 I am a SoCal girl from the San Fernando Valley, and have been enjoying life in Paradise Valley Center since 1990.
 I have a BA in Political Science from UCLA and my career has included politics, government, banking and accounting.
 I have worked at a north county CPA firm for twelve years, serving as firm administrator and managing various client accounts.

 The rural character and agricultural heritage of the Valley Center area attracted me here, and I especially appreciate the sense of place and community the residents share.
-My husband Steve and I enjoy our hilltop Peaceful Hill Ranch with our horse, dogs, cats and ducks.
-We have paths and trails all around our five acres: through Manzanita, alongside boulders, winding under trees – they give character to the property, draw us out to experience it with our animals and they help to tell its story.
+I enjoy my hilltop Peaceful Hill Ranch with my horse, dogs, cats and ducks.
+I have paths and trails all around my five acres: through Manzanita, alongside boulders, winding under trees – they give character to the property, draw me out to experience it with my animals and they help to tell its story.
 I feel the same way about trails for our community – they help define our rural lifestyle and sensibility, and invite us to get out, share a walk and enjoy the neighborhood.